The Jon Spencer Blues Explosion (album)

 The Jon Spencer Blues Explosion is the debut album by the New York City-based eponymous band.
 Few copies of the album were produced; however, some songs are featured on the album Crypt Style, released one year after.
 Additionally, some songs are featured on the album A Reverse Willie Horton, released one year earlier, and considered either a bootleg or the group's true first album, as it contains all studio tracks.
 All three albums are culled from separate 1991 recording sessions with Kramer and Steve Albini.

+Critical reception

+Spin labeled the album "weird, angular rock, somehow arty and raw at the same time."